So much has happened since we took off on our big Australia road trip.

 Best Wine Region

-Great Ocean Road, Victoria.
 Finally found out why this drive is so famous.
 It matched my expectations and we got lucky with the weather.
 Amazing scenery, great towns, walks, waterfalls, rainforests, wildlife.
 Many people drive this in one-two days, we took 8 days.
-Check out our 16 highlights.
+Check out our 16 highlights of hte Great Coean Road.

 Mantra Apartments at Lorne, Great Ocean Road.
 Lorne is a great town to visit, and we loved this Mantra property.
 Awesome location right on the beach and the rooms were very accommodating.
-Post coming soon!
+Our Mantra Lorne Review.

 Best Caravan Park